How to manage facial eczema?

 Itchiness: Intense itching is a characteristic of atopic facial eczema, whereas psoriasis usually involves minimal to no itching.

 Background and associated symptoms: Eczema often occurs in people with allergies, sometimes accompanied by asthma and rhinitis.
-Psoriasis, a non-allergic disease, ca
+Psoriasis, a non-allergic disease, can come with joint and vascular involvement.

-Clarifying the differences between facial eczema and rosacea⁶
+Clarifying the differences between facial eczema and rosacea

 Rosacea and eczema, while both chronic inflammatory skin conditions, exhibit distinct characteristics that are key to their differentiation: